testimio/JS-interview/router/task.md

     });
     router.route("/Home"); // will log "HI" to the console

-Once you're done with the basic functionality (you may use your event emitter for this).
-We'll want to support route parameters.
+Once you're done with the basic functionality, we'll want to support route parameters.

 We'll now be allowing routes to have parameters with the following format: